Swedish Armed Forces Centre for Defence Medicine: History

 On 1 January 2013, four military regions were formed, in which the Western Military Region was subordinate to the commander of the Skaraborg Regiment, but reported to the Chief of Joint Operations in the Swedish Armed Forces Headquarters regarding territorial command in peace, crisis and war.
 However, the commander of the Elfsborg Group was still subordinate to the head of the Swedish Armed Forces Centre for Defence Medicine regarding production management of Home Guard units as well as operational command in the geographical area of the training groups.
 However, on 1 January 2018, the command of Skaraborg Regiment and the Western Military Region was divided, by appointing a separate executive position for the Western Military Region.
 In addition, the staff of the Western Military Region was directly assigned to the Chief of Joint Operations in the Swedish Armed Forces Headquarters in command issues.
 In the Swedish Armed Forces' budget for the 2020 government, it was proposed that the four military regional staffs should be set up as their own organizational units from 1 January 2020.
 The commanders of the military regional staffs were in turn proposed to be subjected to the Chief of Home Guard regarding the production of training groups and Home Guard units.
 This meant that the training groups were transferred organizationally from a training unit to the four military regional staffs.
-In the government's proposition, however, the government emphasized that the military regional division could be adjusted, depending on the outcome of the inquiry "Responsibility, leadership and coordination in civil defense" (dir.
+In the government's proposition, however, the government emphasized that the military regional division could be adjusted, depending on the outcome of the inquiry "Responsibility, leadership and coordination in civil defence" (dir.
 2018:79).
 For the Swedish Armed Forces Centre for Defence Medicine, this change meant that the Elfsborg Group was transferred to the Western Military Region from 1 January 2020.